themuffinator/Quake2XP/trunk/Readme_Linux.txt

 The source code can be downloaded from SourceForge as:
 $ svn checkout svn://svn.code.sf.net/p/quake2xp/code/trunk quake2xp-code

-The following libraries are needed to compile Quake2XP.
+The following dependencies are needed to compile Quake2XP.
 - DevIL
 - OpenGL
 - OpenAL (>= 1.14, see troubleshooting)
 - SDL
 - Vorbisfile (which requires Ogg and Vorbis)
+- Waf (build tool)

-In Ubuntu they can be installed with the following command.
+In Ubuntu they can be installed with the following command:
 $ sudo apt-get install build-essential libvorbis-dev libdevil-dev \
-  libsdl1.2-dev libopenal-dev
+  libsdl1.2-dev libopenal-dev waf

-In Fedora 34:
+In Fedora:
-$ sudo dnf install -y SDL-devel libvorbis-devel DevIL-devel DevIL-ILUT-devel openal-soft-devel
+$ sudo dnf install -y SDL-devel libvorbis-devel DevIL-devel DevIL-ILUT-devel \

-As the project uses the Waf build system, Python must also be present.
+  openal-soft-devel waf

 Once you have the mentioned packages, build and install with:

-$ python[2] waf configure
+$ waf configure
-$ python[2] waf
+$ waf
-$ sudo python[2] waf install
+$ sudo waf install

-In the above-given commands "pyhton[2]" means your python2 executable: if your Linux distribution by default uses python 2, the executable is just "python", if it uses python 3, the executable is "python2".
-If you don't know which is it in your case, run

-$ python -V

-If the result is "Python 2.x.x", you need to use python executable (e.g.
-"python waf configure"), if the result is "Python 3.x.x", you need to use python2 executable (e.g. "python2 waf configure").

 By default the installation prefix is "/usr/local", but can be changed via arguments.
 In fact, Quake2XP will run from any directory because the data path is added to the executable, and libraries are loaded at run-time.
 For example, you can install it in "$HOME/local" as follows.

-$ python[2] waf configure --prefix=$HOME/local
+$ waf configure --prefix=$HOME/local
-$ python[2] waf
+$ waf
-$ python[2] waf install
+$ waf install

 If you have the required libraries but still get an error, see below for contact information.

-You can also uninstall it with "python[2] waf uninstall".
+You can also uninstall it with "waf uninstall".

 ==============================================================================
 2. Copying data